This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Collecting my Christmas wreath material is a yearly tradition.
 I’ll “shop” in my backyard for juniper and cedar branches.
 Some years I’ll include Frasier fir stems cut from the bottom of my Christmas tree or pine boughs I’ve purchased at my local garden center.
 I like to include more than one type of greenery to add a variety of textures.
-At the same time, I’m also gathering branches for my winter urn, another DIY I look forward to creating.
+Then I accessorize, usually with some type of small ornaments or ribbon.
+I thought I’d gather up a few tips to share that will show how easy it is to DIY your own wreath.

 Wreath making is usually a pretty chilly task to do outside, especially if you’re trying to twist fine florist wire around each branch that you add.
-I’ll bundle up to make the container outside.
-But for the wreath, most years I’ll set up shop on the living room floor, spreading my branches out on top of newspaper, so I can easily choose what I need as I work through my DIY craft with a cup of hot tea close at hand.
+Set yourself up at a table spread some sheets of newspaper, and you’re ready to create.
+I’ll lay out all my materials, so I can easily choose what I need as I work through my project with a cup of hot tea and Christmas music playing in the background.

 In this article, I’ll share options for Christmas wreath material, including some of my favorite greenery and accessories, so you can get a jumpstart on the holiday season.